SoniaVivi/Image-Organizer/README.md

 3. Run vivid using `./vivid` in the newly extracted directory.

-Follow the same steps when updating and overwrite all files.
+Follow the same steps when updating and choose to overwrite all files.
 All thumbnail and image data will be preserved

-**Installing from source**
+## Installing from source

 1. Clone the repository